-- Describe and identify major chemical elements, reactions, and bonds that are vital for life. - Demonstrate a basic knowledge of both inorganic and organic compounds. - Be able to describe acid-base balance of the body. - Describe the classes of enzymes and the reactions they catalyze. - Describe cell structure including the plasma membrane, cytoplasm, and all of the organelles within the cell as well as the processes involved in movement across the cell membrane. - Be able to describe the cell cycle. - Describe the processes involved in eukaryotic DNA replication, transcription, and translation. - Be able to describe metabolism involving the pathways in which mammalian cells generate energy, both aerobically and anaerobically. - Have a working knowledge of the relationship between anatomy (structure) and physiology (function).
+- Describe and identify major chemical elements, reactions, and bonds that are vital for life. - Describe atomic structure and relate it to chemical bonding and chemical reactions, to include the role of enzymes.
+Describe the classes of enzymes and the reactions they catalyze. - Demonstrate a basic knowledge of both inorganic and organic compounds. - Describe the physiological importance of pH and the following inorganic molecules: water, acids, bases and salts.
+Be able to describe acid-base balance of the body. - Describe the composition and general properties of organic compounds and their physiological significance. - Describe the processes of ATP synthesis and energy transfer within the cell.
+Be able to describe metabolism involving the pathways in which mammalian cells generate energy, both aerobically and anaerobically.